Medically reviewed by Drugs.com. Last updated on Sep 1, 2020.

-Less common side effects include skin rash, severe skin reactions (signs may include severe blistering of the lips, eyes or mouth, rash with fever and skin peeling) and liver disorder (signs may include nausea, loss of appetite, dark colored urine or yellowing of skin and eyes) and low level of sodium in blood.
+Less common side effects include skin rash, severe skin reactions (signs may include severe blistering of the lips, eyes or mouth, rash with fever and skin peeling), liver disorder (signs may include nausea, loss of appetite, dark colored urine or yellowing of skin and eyes) and low level of sodium in blood.

 Tell your doctor if you have any side effect that bothers you or that does not go away.
 These are not all of the possible side effects of Tekturna HCT.
 For a complete list of side effects, ask your doctor or pharmacist.